Oil Pet Portrait Stories

 Horse Oil Portrait of Schnapps

-Hello – we are looking to have an Oil Portrait commissioned of a beloved horse which we lost last year.
+Hi Melanie and Nicholas – we are looking to have an Oil Portrait commissioned of a beloved horse which we lost last year.
 Unfortunately and as is often the case we do no have any really high quality close up photos of her.
 We have plenty of distance shots of her in competition but few without tack.
 She was always very full of herself and would show off her paces even whilst out on a hack – why just trot when you can extend?
+My wife would like the portrait of her shown without tack against a neutral background.

 Regards,